mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-07-12)
+(Last update: 2011-07-22)

 ## Gosu 0.7 will nevarrr die
+  * Fix OpenAL32.dll shutdown error w/ Ruby
-  * Add libsndfile loading w/ AL backend on Windows
+  * Fix libsndfile-1.dll lazy-loading on Windows
   * Port libsndfile loading & OpenAL to Linux build chain
-## Gosu 0.7.x
 ## Gosu 0.8.x (preliminary)
   * Fork website into its own git repository
   * Fork RubyGosu.app into its own git repository